Winzarten/SecondMonitor/README.md

 * RFactor 1 - Same as Automobilista.
 Wasn't tested, but it is the same engine as AMS, and the same plugin is used for data, so it should work.
 * RFactor 2 - Requires the rF2SharedMemoryMapPlugin (https://github.com/TheIronWolfModding/rF2SharedMemoryMapPlugin).
 Can be automaticaly installed by the app.
 This is the same plugin that is used (and automatically installed) by CrewChief, so if you're using that, you're good to go.
 * Assetto Corsa - Requires custom plugin, than should be automatically installed when the app detect Assetto Corsa running.
 The plugin needs to be enabled in the options settings manualy.
+* Project Cars 2 - Works out of the box.
+Just be sure to enable the shared memory inside Project Cars 2 [options](http://www.eksimracing.com/f-a-q/configure-project-cars-to-use-shared-memory/)
 * Project Cars - Limited functionality as split times and lap times are not provided by the sim api.
 Splits don't work at all, and lap timing is done by the app, so the will be slight difference between what is in the app and what is in sim.
 Big thanks to mr_belowski for allowing me to use his project cars pit coordinates from CrewChief :)